 As opposed to Scandinavian countries or Taiwan and Japan, Switzerland has still a very espresso-centered coffee market.
-David Lewis, the owner of Just Coffee in Zurich, is seeking to change the perception of filter coffee by making it more accessible to people.
-To achieve this, he is sticking to batch brew only.
+The people behind Just Coffee in Zurich are seeking to change the perception of filter coffee by making it more accessible to the average coffee drinker.
+To achieve this, they are sticking to batch brew only.
 “It is quick and easy to make batch brew.
 We brew using the FETCO model 2131, which is a novelty in Switzerland, with an output of 2 liters of specialty coffee in 6 minutes”.
 On Saturdays, Just Coffee organizes “democratic cuppings“ using batch brewed coffee.
 “We let people in the street taste the difference between coffees from Brazil, Ethiopia, or Kenya without the slurping sounds and the hype.”
 Just Coffee is a takeaway coffee place.
 “People want their coffee fast and sometimes without the barista’s intervention.
 This is why we love our “self-service” batch brew pots where people can just walk up and serve themselves.”

 The German Barista and Coffee in Good Spirits Champion Nicole Battefeld, who is a brand ambassador for Moccamaster, had a very interesting perspective to share: “A batch brewer is the perfect device to compare various coffee roasts, grind sizes, or brewing recipes with one another.
 The fact that the machine does exactly the same every single brew allows coffee professionals to test and experiment with different parameters.”

 Once the recipe is set and the coffee has been dialed in, the same quality will be achieved batch after batch, quick and easy.

 If the coffee shop is high volume, batch brew guarantees consistency for each cup of coffee.